Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services/overview.md

 ## Activities

-The Activities panel lets you create and managed tasks and activities against this service.
+The Activities panel lets you create and manage tasks and activities against this service.
 This can be used for planning updates to any aspect of the service such as updating a workflow or Intelligent Capture.

 ## Timeline